Watch: Goalkeeper tries to enter stands as Brazil-Argentina World Cup qualifier erupts in clashes

 The Argentina football team, under the leadership of Lionel Messi, reached the terraces and attempted to pacify the crowd before leaving the ground and returning to their dressing room.
 The Brazilian football team, however, decided to stay on the field during the incident.

 "It was bad because we saw how they were beating people ...
-The police, as it already happened in the Libertadores final, were once again repressing the people with night sticks, there were players who had families over there," Messi said in a pitchside television interview, as per Reuters.
+The police, as it already happened in the Libertadores final, were once again repressing the people with night sticks, there were players who had families over there," Messi said in a pitchside television interview, according to Reuters.

 "We went to the locker room because it was the best way to calm everything down, it could have ended in tragedy.
 You think about the families, the people who are there, who don't know what's going on and we were more concerned about that than playing a match that, at that point, was of secondary importance,” the Argentine World Cup winner added.